Input And Output Parking Detector

 Counter And Display Interface

-Two CD40110BE decade up/down counters are cascaded with carry and borrow links so the circuit can display occupancy from 0 to 20.
-The units display handles the first digit and the tens display changes as capacity rises toward the full state.
+Two CD40110BE decade up/down counters are cascaded with carry and borrow links so the circuit can display occupancy from 00 to 30.
+The units display handles the first digit and the tens display changes as capacity rises through the warning range and into the reset-at-30 state.

 Each display segment requires its own current-limiting resistor and the displays must be common cathode devices.
 Pull-down resistors on CLKUP, CLKDN, and RESET keep the logic stable when no signal is present.